 Git users of all levels are invited to deep-dive into a variety of topics with some of the best Git trainers in the world.
-Workshops are included in the cost of a conference ticket but space is limited so make sure to RSVP when you get your conference ticket.

 We searched the world over for the gnarliest, most terrifying git scenarios we could find.
 In this caffeine fueled session, you will learn how to use some of the more advanced porcelain commands to detangle all the things and become the git hero you were born to be.

 Submodules or Subtrees?
 Both are proposed as solutions for handling dependencies with Git.
 In this session the gloves are coming off, which one will win it all?

 Learn to channel the git force and improve your workflows using customized configurations, attributes and hooks.